Communities developing resources and competencies for using their languages

 The story not only addresses the problems faced by HIV/AIDS, but it teaches people that they can resist the temptation to participate in extramarital relationships.
 Teachers have discovered that even if they read the story in a classroom of noisy students, the room will become completely quiet.

-Kande has been translated into 15 other languages of Cameroon as well as dozens of other languages across Africa and around the world.
-Lives are changed when communities take ownership of this emotionally-compelling vital health information.
+Kande's Story has been translated into fifteen other languages of Cameroon as well as dozens of other languages across Africa and around the world.
+Lives are changed when communities take ownership of this emotionally-compelling vital health information

 "Some years ago my elder brother passed on after a long illness.
 According to local custom, his next brother inherited his wife.
 He too passed away.
 The wife was accused of witchcraft, and later she too died.
 The three individuals presented the same symptoms before their death.
 In the community, people said it was the result of AIDS.
 I could not believe such a thing since we believed AIDS was an acronym for 'American Invention to Discourage Sex.'